juliankyer/song-widget/README.md

 *Immutability means no functions that modify state, only functions that return new, modified copies of state while leaving the original state alone.
 MDN docs are great for checking whether a function mutates or returns a new copy of a data-type.*

 State should start as an empty array, and we can instantiate it this way by passing it to our reducer as the first argument.
 We pass our action as the second argument to our reducer, and then set up a ```switch``` statement to check for the action's type.
-If the reducer recognizes the action type, it updates state accordingly, and if not, it returns the previous state.
-Be aware that when we say ```state``` in a reducer, it is only referring to the part of state that it is responsible for.
+If the reducer recognizes the action type, it updates state accordingly, and if not, it returns the previous state by default.
+Be aware that when we say ```state``` in a reducer, it is only referring to the part of state that the reducer is responsible for.

 ```javascript
 const songs = (state = [], action) => {